Get insider access

 4. Best Lower Mid-Range Headphones For Music

-If you're looking for a great listening experience without breaking the bank, the Philips Fidelio X2HR are the way to go.
+For a great listening experience without breaking the bank, try the Philips Fidelio X2HR.
 These open-back headphones are bulkier than the HiFiMan Sundara 2020 and have a less immersive passive soundstage.
-However, they offer a much lower bass extension, making genres like hip-hop and EDM sound thumpier and more powerful than on some pricier open-back headphones.
-The rest of the range is very neutral, with great fidelity in the mid and treble ranges, making vocals and instruments sound crisp, clear, detailed, and present.
+However, they offer a much lower bass extension, making genres like hip-hop and EDM sound more thumpy and powerful than on some pricier open-back headphones.
+The rest of the frequency range is very neutral, with great fidelity in the mid and treble ranges, making vocals and instruments sound crisp, clear, detailed, and present.

 These headphones are mostly made of plastic but still feel well-built and durable.
 They clamp tighter on the head than most Philips headphones but won't cause discomfort during long listening sessions.
 Their low impedance also means you can get great-sounding audio without an amp.
 You can use them with your laptop and phone without changes in audio quality.